What Is a WISP and Why Do Tax Professionals Need One?

 Your WISP document must include:

-- Scope statement — Define which systems, data types, locations, and personnel the WISP covers
+- Scope statement — Define which systems, data types, locations, and personnel the WISP covers.

-- Risk assessment results — Documented findings from your Phase 1 assessment with risk ratings and remediation priorities
+- Risk assessment results — Documented findings from your Phase 1 assessment with risk ratings and remediation priorities.

-- Security policies — Specific policies governing encryption, access control, authentication, data retention, and disposal
+- Security policies — Specific policies governing encryption, access control, authentication, data retention, and disposal.

-- Training records — Documentation of all security training conducted, including content, dates, and attendee sign-off
+- Training records — Documentation of all security training conducted, including content, dates, and attendee sign-off.

-- Vendor management records — Security assessments and contractual requirements for all third-party service providers handling taxpayer data
+- Vendor management records — Security assessments and contractual requirements for all third-party service providers handling taxpayer data.

-- Change log — Record of all WISP modifications with dates, reasons, and approving authority
+- Change log — Record of all WISP modifications with dates, reasons, and approving authority.

 Maintenance Schedule

-- Trigger-based — Update immediately after any security incident, significant operational change (new software, office relocation, staffing change), regulatory update, or emerging threat affecting tax professionals
+Trigger-based: Update immediately after any security incident, significant operational change (new software, office relocation, staffing change), regulatory update, or emerging threat affecting tax professionals.

 Maintain version control on your WISP document.
 Date every revision, document what changed and why, and retain previous versions for at least three years to demonstrate continuous compliance during regulatory examinations.

-Advanced WISP Strategies for Enhanced Security Posture
+Advanced WISP Strategies for Stronger Security

 Continuous Monitoring and Threat Detection